Donald Trump Ignores Warning, Goes Without Face Covering In Visit To Arizona Factory Making N95 Masks

 “I think it’s a mask facility, right?
 If it’s a mask facility, I will.
-Yeah,” Trump said earlier in the day.
+Yeah.”

 As he was at Joint Base Andrews preparing to depart, Trump sounded less sure about whether he would wear a mask, noting that he was slated to make a speech.

 During his speech, Trump thanked the factory workers and noted the importance of their work in manufacturing the N95 masks.
-He also bragged about his victory in Arizona during the 2016 election.
+He also referenced his victory in Arizona in the 2016 presidential election.

 Trump has sparked controversy for going against the recommendation of the Centers for Disease Control and Prevention that all Americans wear masks when out in public.
 Shortly after the recommendation was published, Trump said that he did not think he would wear a mask in public, despite the recommendation.

-Vice President Mike Pence last week did not wear a mask during his visit to the Mayo Clinic in Minnesota, with video showing him to be the only person on the trip with an uncovered face.
-Pence said this weekend that he should have worn a mask, but did not believe he needed to as he had tested negative for the coronavirus, and masks are intended to prevent the spread of the disease.
-Like Trump at the Honeywell facility, Pence reportedly went against the hospital’s policy, which requires that all visitors wear face masks in the name of safety.
+Last week Vice President Mike Pence did not wear a mask during his visit to the Mayo Clinic in Minnesota.
+A video from the visit showed him to be the only person on the trip with an uncovered face.
+At the time Pence said he went without a mask in order to have better conversations with the clinic’s staff and “to look ’em in the eye.”

+Pence would later say that he should have worn a mask, but did not believe he would have posed a risk as he had tested negative for the coronavirus.
+Like Trump at the facility in Arizona, Pence reportedly went against the hospital’s policy, which requires that all visitors wear face masks in the name of safety.